 Henry Chong: Identify the feeling.
 Realize that, in many cases, feelings are — [INAUDIBLE 00:21:55].
 You aren’t depressed.
 You do depressed.
 I’m not saying that it’s just as simple as changing the physiology.
 There are other things involved, but the point is, you can figure out what those things are.
 It is not an identity.
 It is just a set of circumstances that has created how you now feel.

 Third, I would say that you shouldn’t reach for a life without emotion.
 Emotions are both what will help you drive you towards your goals.
 And as you were saying, they are the point.
 You don’t want money intrinsically.
 You want money because you think it’ll make you feel good.
 The problem is that until you can first learn how to feel good, no amount of money will ever give that to you.
 You have to first learn how to feel the emotion before you can go and chase other things.

 David Tian: Yeah, I think the future is emotional intelligence.
-Everything else will be taken care by AI, and maybe we’ll be talking to an android therapist later, but it’s emotion all the way up and down.
+Everything else will be taken over by AI, and maybe we’ll be talking to an android therapist later, but it’s emotion all the way up and down.
 You start with the emotion.
 That’s what you want.
 Wanting is an emotion.
 And then you end with an emotion, the celebration.
-And then in the middle, there’s emotions.
+And then in the middle, there are emotions.
 It’s all emotion up and down.

 Henry Chong: If you can’t learn to be happy in this moment, you’ll never learn to be happy in any moment.

 David Tian: Yeah.
 How to change your emotion in an instant, one is your thoughts.
 That was the first thing — identify why you feel that thing, why you feel the feeling, and that will lead you down the path of questioning those thoughts or getting at the root of which thoughts to change.